jamesleasure/IT2320/Labs/Lab2.md

 *Instructions:*
 1. Create a folder called Lab02 in the root of your class repository – IT2320[FirstInitial][LastName]/Lab02.
 Note: you can create the folder and files using Visual Studio Code.
 2. Create an HTML file called Lab02.html.
 Add a header to the page that says “Grocery Shopping Cost Calculator”.
-We'll use the following code (from Murach) as an example:
+You can use the following code (from Murach) as an example:
 ```
 The HTML and JavaScript for the application <html> <head>
 <title>Average Test Scores</title> <script>